©

 A real gem of an adventure

-The Baracci river rises in the high Taravo and flows into the Valinco.
+The Baracci river rises in the upper Taravo and flows into the Valinco.

-A spectacular playground combining waterfalls, pools, jumps, swimming, water walking, climbing….
+A spectacular playground combining waterfalls, pools, jumps, swimming, water-walking and climbing….
 This introductory canyon will also allow you to explore a wild and unusual Corsica.

 Our favourite!